bmarani/mywebclass-agile-docs/documentation/theme_1/Initiative_2/Epic_1/UserStory_1/Task_1/Task_1.md

-Task Title: [develop a process to submit requests for accessing personal data]
+Task Title: [Generate the tracking code snippet from Google Analytics.]

-User Story: [as user, I want to be able to access my personal data
+User Story: [As a developer, I want to implement Google Analytics tracking
-            that is being held by the organization]

-Description: [Develop and document a clear and concise process for
-             users to submit requests for accessing their personal data held by the organization, including the information required for identity verification.]
+            code on my basic webpage so that I can collect and analyze user data.]

+Description: [This task involves logging into Google Analytics and generating the
+             tracking code snippet for the basic webpage.
+The tracking code snippet is a piece of JavaScript code that needs to be added to the HTML code of the webpage.]

-Effort Estimate: [~90 hours]
+Effort Estimate: [1 hour]

-Assigned To: [developers responsible for security]
+Assigned To: [web developer]

-Priority: [high, as it is the foundation for the other tasks and enables
-          users to exercise their rights under relevant data protection regulations.]
+Priority: [high, as this will keep the webpage running under relevant data protection regulations.]

 Status: [Track the status of the task, such as "not started", "in progress", "blocked", or "completed"]